tomhendra/courses/14-fem-beginner/5-mastering-chrome-developer-tools-v2/README.md

 // Forget to put a var or const declaration and you're not in strict mode,
 // JS will create the variable on the window object. function foo() {
-  bar = 'This is probably not what you meant!';
+  bar = "This is probably not what you meant!";
 }
 ```